-As our company’s former hiring manager, I’ve sifted through hundreds of resumes and completed countless phone interviews.
+As our company’s former hiring manager, I’ve sifted through thousands of resumes and completed countless phone interviews.
 Hiring for a remote or work-at-home independent contractor position is challenging in that it is harder to get a “read” on a candidate and their working style.
 Plus there are typically a lot more responses to a job post.
 I have discovered how to quickly sort the okay from the stellar, and based on my experience compiled this list of what I believe to be the most important transcription employment do’s and don’ts.

 Transcription Employment Do’s and Don’ts

-DO – Follow Directions
+Do – Follow Directions

 How did I sort through the hundreds of applicants?
 I had posted in the employment ad directions on how to apply: go to our website, fill out an application form there, and put in the comments section three things – your desired line rate, your hours and days of availability and your experience with radiology transcription.

-DO – Respond Promptly
+Do – Respond Promptly

 Responding quickly to a job ad or any subsequent follow up from the hiring manager is key.
 The first resumes that came in always got the most attention from me, because the truth is the most qualified applicants that answer first to the ad will get the position.
 Once we’ve found a qualified applicant, we stop looking, and there are many qualified transcriptionists today looking for work.

-DON’T – Use Poor Spelling or Punctuation in your Communication – EVER
+Don’t – Use Poor Spelling or Punctuation in your Communication – EVER

 This goes for email especially.
 Yes, it is a less formal communication method in general, but if you are applying for a job (especially a transcription job, where good spelling and grammar are vital) make sure all of your correspondence is perfect and that you proofread any email prior to sending.

-DON’T – Annoy the Hiring Manager
+Don’t – Annoy the Hiring Manager

 All of our company job ads specify “No Phone Calls, Please.”
 And yet every time we place an ad one to two people call the office.
 I recognize their persistence, yet their inability to follow directions is still a red flag.
 And also there is a reason we have a no call policy – not because we don’t want to talk to you (eventually), but because typically we are on the phone most of the day with clients and calls from applicants will interrupt our work flow.

-DO – Follow Up
+Do – Follow Up

 That being said, it doesn’t hurt to send a note to the hiring manager after an interview saying thank you, or a note if you haven’t heard from them in a couple days after sending your resume.
 That does show me a persistence and desire for a job, which is a big plus.